Popcorn gets better with caramel, cashews….and BACON! Pop up a batch of bacon cashew caramel popcorn with this fun and festive snack recipe.

 - 2 tablespoons light corn syrup

 - Combine popcorn, bacon and cashews in a large bowl.
-Sprinkle with salt and cayenne and toss to coat.
+Sprinkle with salt and toss to coat.

-- Stir sugar, water and corn syrup in large saucepan over medium low heat until sugar dissolves.
-Increase heat to high and boil without stirring until syrup turns amber, occasionally swirling pan.
+- Stir sugar, water and corn syrup in a medium pot over medium low heat until sugar dissolves.
+Increase heat to high and boil without stirring until syrup turns amber, occasionally swirling Pantones mix it up.
 This will take about 15 minutes.
-Remove from heat and immediately add cream – mixture will bubble up – don’t panic!
+Remove from heat and immediately add cream.
+The mixture is going to dramatically bubble up – don’t panic!

 - Immediately pour mixture over popcorn, being Very Careful – it’s hot.
 Toss with the sprayed spoons until well-combined and transfer to baking sheet.
 Cool completely and then break up into chunks.